Employee attitude: What is it and how it affects workplace culture

 6. Company culture

 Open communication, teamwork, and shared goals contribute to a positive work environment.
-Conversely, a toxic culture with negative behaviors and a lack of support can harm employee morale and productivity, leading to bad attitudes.
+Conversely, a toxic culture with negative behaviours and a lack of support can harm employee morale and productivity, leading to bad attitudes.

 7. Career development opportunities